khakhalin/notes/keywords/pandas.md

     * `join`: default value of `outer` (for union of matching indices), but can be changed to `inner` (for intersection).
 Makes sense for `axis=1` (when columns are merged): with `outer` missing values are padded with NaNs, while with `inner` incomplete rows are eliminated.
     * `keys`: generated hierarchical keys.
 Expects a list of names, to become the first level of these keys.
 * A simplified wrapper for **adding homogeneous rows**: `f = f.append(f2)`.
 Takes either a one-row dataframe, or a dictionary.
     * If indices are meaningful, use this notation, and it will check that they don't duplicate.
 If indices are essentially just row numbers, add `ignore_index=True` to make it more relaxed.
 And maybe also `sort=False`, to keep things simple and fast.
+Note that `ignore_index=True` seems to be necessary if we're supplying new rows as a dictionary (because by definition we don't have an index in this case?)
+    * Remember that while `append()` sounds pythonic, it's actually not an in-place method, so we need to do `df = df.append(blabla)`.

 An example of full-featured in-memory join: `pd.merge`.
 Archetypeical use:
         ```python